Unlocking the Power of Custom CSS Properties

 Making it Responsive

 To make the menu responsive, we’ll define CSS clauses for mobile screens with different parameters.
-We’ll use custom properties to control the layout and behavior of the menu, making it seamless and efficient.
+We’ll use custom properties to control the layout and behavior of the menu.

 Leave a Reply